Anishinaabe: Relations with European settlers

-The first of the Anishinaabeg to encounter European settlers were those of the Three Fires Confederation, within the states of Wisconsin, Illinois, Indiana, Michigan, Ohio, and Pennsylvania in the territory of the present-day United States, and southern Ontario and Quebec of Canada.
-There were many interactions between the Anishinaabeg and the European settlers, the Anishinaabeg dealt with Europeans through the fur trade and as allies in European-centered conflicts.
-Europeans traded with the Anishinaabeg for their furs in exchange for goods and also hired the anishinaabeg men as guides throughout the lands of North America.
-The Anishinaabeg women (as well as other Aboriginal groups) occasionally would intermarry with fur traders and trappers.
+The first of the Anishinaabe to encounter European settlers were those of the Three Fires Confederation, within the states of Wisconsin, Illinois, Indiana, Michigan, Ohio, and Pennsylvania in the territory of the present-day United States, and southern Ontario and Quebec of Canada.
+There were many interactions between the Anishinaabe and the European settlers; the Anishinaabe dealt with Europeans through the fur trade and as allies in European-centered conflicts.
+Europeans traded with the Anishinaabe for their furs in exchange for goods and also hired the Anishinaabe men as guides throughout the lands of North America.
+The Anishinaabe women (as well as other Aboriginal groups) occasionally would intermarry with fur traders and trappers.
 Some of their descendants would later create a Métis ethnic group.
-Explorers, trappers, and other European workers married or had unions with other Anishinaabeg women, and their descendants tended to form a Métis culture.
+Explorers, trappers, and other European workers married or had unions with other Anishinaabe women, and their descendants tended to form a Métis culture.

 Relationship with the French

 The first Europeans to encounter Native Americans in the Great Lakes region were French explorers.
-These men were professional canoe-paddlers who transported furs and other merchandise over long distances in the lake and river system of northern America.
+These men were professional canoe-paddlers (voyageurs) who transported furs and other merchandise over long distances in the lake and river system of northern America.
 Such explorers gave French names to many places in present-day Minnesota, Michigan and Wisconsin.
 French settlers in the region were primarily trappers and traders and rarely established permanent settlements due to the harsh North American climate.
-Generally, the Europeans relied heavily on indigenous groups to provide provisions in order to survive in North America.
 In 1715, French military officer Constant le Marchand de Lignery constructed Fort Michilimackinac, in part to regulate relations with nearby Anishinaabe Indians.